 Fruit and Spice Park

-There are farmer’s markets, and then there’s a 30-acre park, offering over 500 varieties of fruits, vegetable, spices, herbs, rare nuts, and other random edible delights.
+There are farmer’s markets, and then there’s a 30-acre park, offering over 500 varieties of fruits, vegetables, spices, herbs, rare nuts, and other random edible delights.
 Tour through the park with family and friends, satisfying your taste buds as well as feasting eyes on a building made entirely of coral rock.
 The entire site is an honorary symbol of dated farming practices.
 Since starting in 1959, the fruit and vegetable emporium has served host to many happy visitors, pleasingly eating and sipping tasty milkshakes.